Food Allergy Link to Arthritis Types

 Synopsis: Article examines possible link between food allergies and arthritis conditions including osteoarthritis and rheumatoid arthritis.
 A food allergy is an adverse immune response to certain kinds of food.
 Food allergies are distinct from other adverse responses to food, such as food intolerance, pharmacological reactions, and toxin-mediated reactions.
 It is estimated that up to 12 million Americans have food allergies, and the prevalence is rising.
 6 to 8 percent of children under the age of 3 have food allergies and nearly 4 percent of adults have them.

 Arthritis is one of the most debilitating conditions in the United States of America.
+There are over 150 different forms of arthritis.
 Arthritis is the number one cause of lost work days for employees of the Boeing Corporation, for example.
 Treatment is limited and almost entirely concentrated on anti-inflammatory medications, not on eliminating the original cause of the inflammation.
 The word, 'arthritis,' means, 'joint inflammation.'
 There are basically two forms of arthritis, osteoarthritis and rheumatoid arthritis.

 If you have thought your joints felt sore after eating a meal, just to doubt yourself after finding there is no evidence linking food allergies and rheumatoid arthritis you are not alone.
 Until now there has been little evidence of certain foods causing joint inflammation.
 Evidence suggests it might be time to consider a rheumatoid arthritis diet.